 The Convict Ship Hougoumont 1868

 Hougoumont was chartered by the French as a troop carrier during the Crimean War, during which time it was renamed Baraguey d’Hilliers after the French general Achille Baraguey d’Hilliers, as its original name would have been offensive to the French.
-After the Crimean War ended in 1856, it was renamed Hougoumont.
+After the Crimean War ended in 1856, she was returned to her original name Hougoumont.

 The last convict ship

 Hougoumont was employed as a convict transport for Western Australia and left London on October 12, 1867 bound for the Swan River Colony.
 She carried the last of 37 shipments of male convicts.
 The voyage took 89 days and the Hougoumont arrived in Fremantle on January 9, 1868 with 108 passengers and 279 convicts.
 One death occurred on the voyage.
-William Cozens and W. Smith were the captain and surgeon respectively.
+William Cozens/Cousins and W. Smith were the captain and surgeon respectively.
+John Flamank remained her owner [Lloyds Register 1867].

 One of the convicts, George Cowper aka Martin Griffin, had been transported to the Colony on a previous occasion when he arrived on the William Jardine in 1852.
 He had somehow made his way back to England, re-offended and returned on the Hougoumont with a new conviction and alias.

 Of the 108 passengers mentioned above, 87 were pensioner guards and their families, the number being made up of 44 pensioner guards, 18 wives, 10 sons and 15 daughters.
-Of the 21 passengers remaining, four were prison warders.
-Nineteen men have been identified as veterans of the Crimean War: 16 pensioner guards, two warders and convict Patrick Keating who saw action in the Charge of the Heavy Brigade at Balaclava.
+Of the 21 passengers remaining, four were prison warders: James Mandeville Archdeacon, William Howard, Charles McGarry and Thomas Rowe.
+Eighteen men have been identified as veterans of the Crimean War: 15 pensioner guards, two warders and convict Patrick Keating who saw action in the Charge of the Heavy Brigade at Balaclava.

 Among the convicts were 62 Fenian political prisoners, transported for their part in the Fenian Rising of 1867.
 Seventeen of these were military Fenians who had been court martialled in Ireland in 1866/67 for mutinous conduct and/or desertion.
 A number of the Fenian convicts wrote journals and memoirs of the voyage, e.g. Denis Cashman, John Casey and Thomas McCarthy Fennell.
 During the voyage they entertained themselves by producing seven editions of a shipboard newspaper entitled the Wild Goose.